TempSAL -- Uncovering Temporal Information for Deep Saliency Prediction: Methodology

 \subsubsection{Spatiotemporal Mixing Module}

 To incorporate temporal information into the saliency prediction, we introduce a module that combines temporal and spatial saliency maps.
+Our design is inspired by the feature pyramid networks~\cite{lin2017feature}, which has the benefit of integrating features from multiple levels of the encoder, thus capturing low-level cues (such as color contrast, brightness, and edges) and high-level ones (such as semantics and scene context).
+Such cues have been shown to be critical for saliency estimation ~\cite{NSS,goferman2011context,KRONER2020261}.
 This module takes temporal saliency predictions, the initial image saliency prediction, and the encoded image feature blocks as input.
 We write this as